fernandollisboa/blogpost-roo/BLOGPOST.md

 A good practice would be to create service objects with the importation and testing it (that's what we've done!) but just like all things on life, it also *depends*, see what's the best fit for your project!

-As an example we created some basic testing to see if our importation really is creating the bulls with the provided information, if it is creating all the bulls.
+As an example we created some basic testing to see if our importation really is creating the bulls with the provided information and if it is really creating all the bulls.

-Mainly we'll want to use the helper [*fixture_file_upload*](https://api.rubyonrails.org/classes/ActionDispatch/TestProcess/FixtureFile.html) to use example files to implement specific behaviour, these files we'll be available to be accessed at #spec/fixtures/files and we are using [rspec-rails](https://github.com/rspec/rspec-rails)
+Mainly we used the helper [*fixture_file_upload*](https://api.rubyonrails.org/classes/ActionDispatch/TestProcess/FixtureFile.html) to easily access example files to implement specific behaviour, these files we'll be available to be accessed at *spec/fixtures/files* and we are using [rspec-rails](https://github.com/rspec/rspec-rails), but see what fits best your app!
 ```rb
 # spec/services/bulls/import_spec.rb
 require 'rails_helper'